ShahinFi/Algorithmic-Trading-Backtest-System/README.md

 ### Writing Trading Logic

 - Use the provided code editor to write your trading algorithm in JavaScript.
-- The trading logic should be written inside the `loop()` function.
-- You must define a `setup()` function for initial account and broker settings.
-- The `setup()` function is called only once before backtesting starts.
+- The `setup()` function is necessary and executed only once at the beginning.
-- The `loop()` function is called for each candle in the provided market data.
+- The `loop()` function is necessary and executed for each candle in the market data.
+- Initial account and broker settings must be defined inside `setup()` function.
+- The trading logic must be written inside `loop()` function.

+Traders have access to current candle data as following:

+- `currentCandle.open`: Represents the opening price of current candle.
+- `currentCandle.dateTime`: Represents the opening datetime of current candle.

 ### Available Functions